Tri-chess

 Tri-chess is the name of a chess variant for three players invented by George R. Dekle Sr. in 1986.
 The game is played on a board comprising 150 triangular cells.
 The standard chess pieces are present, minus the queens, and plus the chancellor and cardinal compound fairy pieces per side.

 Tri-chess was included in World Game Review No. 10 edited by Michael Keller.

 Game rules

 The illustration shows the starting setup.
 White moves first and play proceeds clockwise around the board.
-When a player is checkmated or stalemated, his king is immediately removed from the game and his remaining men become the property of the player delivering the mate or stalemate.
+When a player is checkmated or stalemated, their king is immediately removed from the game and their remaining pieces become under control of the player delivering the checkmate or stalemate.
 Pawns of appropriated armies do not change their direction of movement toward promotion.
 The last surviving player wins the game.